 Just like learning a new instrument, developing coordination skills takes messy beginnings and patient repetition.
 Keep going.

-How to Develop Coordination Skills: Best Practices
+Develop Coordination Skills with these Best Practices

 - Yoga or Tai Chi: Strengthens body awareness + internal pacing